AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 This opens the [!UICONTROL View Union Schema] dialog, showing all contributing schemas, identities, and relationships associated with the union schema.
 You can use the dialog to explore the union schema in the same way that you would by accessing the [!UICONTROL Union Schema] tab in the [!UICONTROL Profiles] section of the Platform UI.

-For detailed information on union schemas, including how to interact with them in the [!UICONTROL Union Schema] tab or the [!UICONTROL View Union Schema] dialog shown in the merge policies workflow, please visit the [Union schema UI guide](union-schema.md).
+For detailed information on union schemas, including how to interact with them in the [!UICONTROL Union Schema] tab or the [!UICONTROL View Union Schema] dialog shown in the merge policies workflow, please visit the [union schema UI guide](union-schema.md).

 ![](../images/merge-policies/view-union-schema-dialog.png)